2018ik/2018ik.github.io/_wiki/flesh.markdown

 2. Dealing with the whole being which has become flesh
 3. Dealing with the fleshly living

+By continuously dealing with flesh, and to make no provision for it to fulfill its lusts (Rom.
+13:14) the flesh is starved, and it actually becomes weaker and easier to deal with.
+Then, God Himself is able to come in and replace these things which the flesh once fed on.

 ## Testimonies

 ### Testimony #1